Fuerza Especial Conjunta

-The Fuerza Especial Conjunta (Joint Special Operations Command) or FEC, previously known as Fuerza Especial de Reaccion (FER) or Fuerza Especial del Alto Mando (FEAM) (High Command Special Force) is a special unit of SEDENA, under operational control of the Joint National Defense Staff (Estado Mayor Conjunto de la Defensa Nacional).
-The unit's missions primarily involve counterterrorism, hostage rescue, direct action, and special reconnaissance against high-value targets.
+The Fuerza Especial Conjunta (Joint Special Operations Command) or FEC, is a joint component command of SEDENA, under operational control of the Joint National Defense Staff (Estado Mayor Conjunto de la Defensa Nacional) tasked with counter terrorism and anti cartel operations.

-FEC, and its Navy counterpart, FES are the Mexican military's special units tasked with performing the most complex, covert, and dangerous missions directed by the President of Mexico.
+The unit's missions primarily involve black operations, capture or kill high values targets, counterterrorism and hostage rescue crisis management, direct action on key targets, ISTAR, long-range penetration, maneuver warfare, special operations in missions that are extremely high-risk and highly sensitive, special reconnaissance, and VIPs protection.

+The Command integrates the best elements of the Special Forces Corps of the Mexican Army, the Parachute Rifle Brigade and the Special Immediate Reaction Force of the National Guard.

+Role

+As of January 7, 2022, the integration of the Mexico Joint Task Force was implemented, establishing itself as a multipurpose force, under the orders of the Secretary of National Defense, with rapid deployment, with strategic mobility and firepower necessary to address critical scenarios that exceed the response capacity of local authorities, directed by the President of Mexico.

-Most FEC assaulters are selected from the Mexican Army elite Parachute Brigade and Special Forces Command, though selection is open to other conventional forces across the Army and also other branches such the Air Force and National Guard.
+SEDENA reported that the FEC's initial core strength of 200 operators, drawn from Parachute Brigade and Special Forces Command, though selection is open to other conventional forces across the Army and also other branches such the Air Force and National Guard.

+The Fuerza Especial Conjunta (FEC) was formally established by Mexico's Secretaría de la Defensa Nacional (SEDENA) on February 25, 2025.

 Organization and structure

 The unit is under the organization of the Joint National Defense Staff (EMCDN).
 Command of FEC is led by a Colonel or LTC Virtually all information about the unit is highly classified and details about specific missions or operations generally are not available publicly.
 The unit is headquartered at the 1-F Military Camp in Mexico City.

-FEC's structure is similar to its American counterpart of Delta Force, which inspired FEC's formation.
+Fuerza Especial de Reaccion (FER) structure is similar to its American counterpart of Delta Force, which inspired FER's formation.
+By 2025, police and air force units were added and the unit renamed Fuerza Especial Conjunta (Joint Special Operations Command) or FEC.